RawBoeuf/thm-ctf-writeups/writeups/EasyPeasy.md

 ![Apache Hidden Paragraph](/resources/easypeasy/HiddenParagraph.png)

 There seems to be a hidden paragraph that contains an encoded flag.
 The paragraph says it's encoded in a base.
-I'll be using CyberChef again, but this time I'll using its base decoding function.
+I'll be using CyberChef again, but this time I'll be using its base decoding function.

 After a few tries, we get a comprehensible output from Base62.
 This looks to be our fourth flag.